Willson Contreras Player Props: Cardinals vs. Giants

-On Monday, Willson Contreras (batting .121 in his past 10 games) and the St. Louis Cardinals face the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 7:45 PM ET.
+Willson Contreras -- with an on-base percentage of .237 in his past 10 games, 56 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the San Francisco Giants, with Alex Cobb on the mound, on June 13 at 7:45 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Reds.
+In his previous game he had a hitless performance (0-for-3) against the Giants.

 Willson Contreras Game Info & Props vs. the Giants